Bhanusamal/Shell_Project/README.md

 # Week 1 Project - Climate Risk & Disaster Management

 ## Overview
-This project is part of the Week 1 assignment for understanding datasets related to **Climate Risk and Disaster Management**.
+This project is part of the Weekly assignment for understanding datasets related to **Climate Risk and Disaster Management**.
 The focus is on data exploration and gaining initial insights.

 ## Project Objectives